GustavBertram/awesome-common-lisp-learning/README.md

 ## Online References
 * [The Common Lisp Hyperspec](http://www.lispworks.com/documentation/common-lisp.html) (CLHS) is _the_ language reference document for Common Lisp.
 Bookmark it now.
   * [Chapter 7](http://www.lispworks.com/documentation/HyperSpec/Body/07_.htm) covers the Common Lisp Object System (CLOS).
+* [The ANSI Common Lisp Standard Draft](http://cvberry.com/tech_writings/notes/common_lisp_standard_draft.html) is the last draft version of the ANSI INCITS 226-1994 (previously ANSI X3.226-1994) standard.
+  * The draft is free, the standard isn't.
+  * It's pretty much the same as the official standard, and some people prefer it to the CLHS.
 * [The Common Lisp Cookbook](http://lispcookbook.github.io/cl-cookbook/) is a list of useful Lisp recipes.
 Also contains a list of other online sources of CL information.
 * [Common Lisp the Language (2nd Edition) by Guy L. Steele](https://www.cs.cmu.edu/Groups/AI/html/cltl/cltl2.html) is a description of the Common Lisp language from just before it was standardized by ANSI.
 Don't use it as a reference.
   * [According to the Cliki](https://cliki.net/Getting+Started), it has more useful descriptions of [LOOP](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/ai-repository/ai/html/cltl/clm/node235.html#SECTION003000000000000000000) and [FORMAT](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/ai-repository/ai/html/cltl/clm/node200.html) than the CLHS does.